-Finally, in my view, any legislation on national security threats to reliability should address not only cyber security threats but also intentional physical malicious acts (targeting, for example, critical substations and generating stations) including threats from an electromagnetic pulse.
-FERC should be granted authority to address both cyber and physical threats and vulnerabilities, primarily because FERC is the one Federal agency with any statutory responsibility to oversee the reliability of the grid.
+Finally, in my view, any legislation on national security threats to reliability should address not only cyber security threats but also natural events; i.e., a geomagnetic disturbance, or intentional physical malicious acts (targeting, for example, critical substations and generating stations) including threats from an electromagnetic pulse.
 This additional authority would not displace other means of protecting the grid, such as action by federal, state and local law enforcement and the National Guard.
 If particular circumstances cause both FERC and other governmental authorities to require action by utilities, FERC would coordinate with other authorities as appropriate.